Experiences 16 July 2021

 Cobo Bay

 Cobo Bay is one of Guernsey’s treasures.
-It is one of the island’s most popular beaches, hosting not only beautiful white sands and crystal clear waters, but also a handful of amenities just across the road.
+It is one of the island’s most popular beaches, hosting not only white sands and crystal clear waters, but also a handful of amenities just across the road.

 Fermain Bay